michaelcowan/blt-assertj/README.md

 The library is available via [Maven Central](https://central.sonatype.com/artifact/io.blt/blt-assertj)

-e.g., add the core library to your dependencies:
+e.g., to add the AssertJ library to your dependencies:

 ```xml
 <dependency>